ericbtaylor/DILS_web/README.md

 ### 4. Wait for snakemake to complete

 Eventually snakemake will finish all the jobs.
+(On mank03/04 it takes a few hours).

 A copy of all the logs is kept in `$XDIR/<yaml>.log`.
 You should also have a folder called `trial` (based on what your yaml prefix is),